Jeffrey Toobin: Career

-Toobin is the author of seven books.
-His book The Nine: Inside the Secret World of the Supreme Court (2007) received awards from the Columbia University Graduate School of Journalism and the Nieman Foundation for Journalism at Harvard University.
+Toobin has authored seven books.
+His The Nine: Inside the Secret World of the Supreme Court (2007) received awards from the Columbia University Graduate School of Journalism and the Nieman Foundation for Journalism at Harvard University.

 His next book was The Oath: The Obama White House and the Supreme Court (2012).
 American Heiress: The Kidnapping, Crimes and Trial of Patty Hearst (2016), explored events from the 1970s.
 All were New York Times Best Sellers.

 He wrote True Crimes and Misdemeanors, the Investigation of Donald Trump (2020), described as a "summation for the jury" against the character and presidency of Donald Trump, as if he were on trial.

 On August 12, 2022, Toobin announced via Twitter that he would leave CNN after 20 years.
 His last day on air was August 4.
 In February 2024, Toobin began appearing again on CNN as a frequent guest, offering analysis on both president Biden and former president Trump's current legal situations.